 - Attach a set of hinges to the step lid and base, and fasten the lid.

 - Your false stair compartments are ready to use, and you may consider placing a staircase runner over your stairs to fool people into believing that you don’t have storage compartments.

 Creating hinged-top false stair compartments is the easiest way to store goods under your stairs.
 However, you could also make drawers underneath each step instead of making a hinged top.

 Below is how you can make understairs drawers in your staircase:

-- Remove any carpeting from your staircase, and determine the best way of opening each step.
-To avoid damaging the wood, use the gentlest tool possible to lever the step open.
+- Remove carpeting from your staircase, and determine the best way to open each step.
+To avoid damaging the wood, use the gentlest tool possible to open the step.

 - Remove the kickboard, and set it aside (this will form the drawer’s outer portion).